 A new CO-OP study is proposing a range of solutions to increase the capacity of the region’s water supply, which could fail to meet unrestricted demands by 2040.
-The study, “Washington Metropolitan Area Water Supply Alternatives,” also provides information on potential alternatives out to 2085 to help ensure that options are available over a longer planning horizon.
+In this case, there would be a small probability of failure if no action is taken to reduce water use during an extreme drought.
+The study, “Washington Metropolitan Area Water Supply Alternatives,” also provides information on options for a reliable water supply out to 2085.
 Alternatives have been evaluated according to their capabilities to increase future system reliability in the face of growing metropolitan area demands, decreasing river flows due to upstream consumptive use, and the potential impacts of climate change.

-The alternative options for augmenting future supply are both structural and operational.
+The options for augmenting future supply are both structural and operational.
 Many have been the subject of past investigations by metropolitan area water suppliers.
-Although most of the structural alternatives (conversion of stone quarries to store water from the Potomac) would provide water to only one or two suppliers, all would provide regional benefits by reducing Potomac River withdrawals during times of low flow.
-All structural alternatives would require significant investments in new infrastructure which include new underground conduits to transfer raw and/or treated water from one part of the supply system to another.
+Although most of the structural alternatives (for example, conversion of stone quarries to store water from the Potomac) would provide water directly to only one or two suppliers, all would provide regional benefits by reducing Potomac River withdrawals during times of low flow.
+All structural alternatives would require significant investments in new infrastructure including new underground conduits to transfer raw and/or treated water from one part of the supply system to another.
 The operational alternatives would require little or no infrastructure investment.
 They would instead require new cooperative agreements, and/or contracts between water suppliers, and/or investment in research to develop new operational tools and policies.

 In general, the study found that combinations of structural and operational alternatives should be in place to ensure system reliability in the future.
 For the medium-term planning horizon of 2040, two strategies for phased implementation of quarries and operational enhancements were recommended for further refinement.
 These two combinations of alternatives were selected in part to ensure system reliability under a moderately severe climate scenario with a 7 percent decrease in average summer stream flows.

-The strategies also consider the need to protect the region from shortfalls in the decades leading up to 2040 and the need for steps toward broader regional cooperation to help prepare for more severe challenges that may occur in the decades after 2040.
-Over the longer-term planning horizon, by 2085, study results indicate that most of the alternatives will be needed to ensure future reliability.
+The strategies also consider the need for steps toward broader regional cooperation to help prepare for more severe challenges that may occur in the decades after 2040.
+Over the longer-term planning horizon, by 2085, study results indicate that most of the proposed alternatives will be needed to ensure future reliability.

-“This is the next step in keeping the area’s water supply able to meet the demands of residents,” said ICPRB Executive Director Carlton Haywood [or ICPRB Federal Commissioner Willem Brakel].
-“The region’s water supply remains reliable through the ability of water providers and regulators to comprehensively plan for the region’s future.
-The level of planning, cooperation, and execution in this area is why we are looked upon as an example by other regions,” Haywood said.
+“This is the next step in keeping the area’s water supply able to meet the demands of residents,” said ICPRB Executive Director Carlton Haywood.
+“The region’s water supply will maintain its very high level of reliability with proactive planning and actions by the water providers and governments.
+This level of planning, cooperation, and execution is why we are looked upon as an example by other regions,” Haywood said.